-With just these public improvements, Zaragoza Road's walkability score would increase from a 0-23 to a 72 or "B," for very walkable.
+After applying these streetscape-only improvements, Zaragoza Road's walkability score increased from a 0-23 to a 72 or "B," for very walkable.

-Phase II: Long-Term Urban Design Changes/Redevelopment

-Phase II includes longer-term land-use and urban design changes, such as buildings set closer to the street, more intense land uses, and improved façade design.

-With those changes in addition to the public improvements in Phase I, Zaragoza Road's walkability would increase to a grade of 96 or "A" for high walkability.
+Phase II: Long-Term Urban Design Changes/Redevelopment Phase II was measured by including longer-term land-use and urban design changes, such as buildings set closer to the street, an increase in land uses and improvements to façade design.
+Assuming those changes, in addition to the streetscape improvements measured in Phase I, Zaragoza Road's walkability improves greatly to a grade of 96 or "A" for high walkability.